 I am also a poet who enjoys reading his work to an audience, having worked in theatre, TV and radio as actor, reader and animator.
+I also want to put poetry and creative writing at the heart of public engagement, encouraging creativity in others through innovative projects.
 Audiences have appreciated my genuine sense of engagement:

 “Robert Seatter is a witty, engaging and dynamic reader of his own work; his readings are a sheer pleasure – audiences delight in his charm and warmth.
 Book him!”